qqianfeng/panda-simulator/README.md

-#### Install CUDA 10.1 and tensorflow-gpu
+#### Install CUDA 10.1

 In order to run the ML-based grasping inference process you will need pytorch 1.4.0 which needs CUDA 10.1

-Follow the steps closely in this installation script and restart your computer after installation.
+Follow the steps closely in the linked installation script and restart your computer after installation.
 I would suggest first removing any NVIDIA / CUDA software from your system as I found this to interfere with the installation process.

-__NOTE__: for the next step: Instead of executing wget https://developer.nvidia.com/compute/machine-learning/cudnn/secure/7.6.5.32/Production/10.1_20191031/cudnn-10.1-linux-x64-v7.6.5.32.tgz you will need to find the that file cudnn-10.1-linux-x64-v7.6.5.32.tgz on NVIDIAs website, after logging in.
+__NOTE__: for the next step:
+- Instead of executing wget https://developer.nvidia.com/compute/machine-learning/cudnn/secure/7.6.5.32/Production/10.1_20191031/cudnn-10.1-linux-x64-v7.6.5.32.tgz you will need to find the that file cudnn-10.1-linux-x64-v7.6.5.32.tgz on NVIDIAs website, after logging in.
 Running this command will fail, because you need to authorise with NVIDIA first.

 [CUDA 10.1 Installation](https://gist.github.com/vincentmaye/090159c493adbf6b3d8f39329c78d12c)

-After completing the CUDA installation and verifying via nvidia-smi and nvcc -V proceed with:
+After completing the CUDA installation and verifying via nvidia-smi and nvcc -V

-pip install torch==1.4.0 torchvision==0.5.0

 #### Install ROS melodic

 Now follow the instruction from this link.
-Be sure to choose ros-melodic-desktop and NOT ros-melodic-desktop-full:
+Be sure to choose ros-melodic-desktop and **NOT** ros-melodic-desktop-full:
 [ROS melodic Installation](http://wiki.ros.org/melodic/Installation/Ubuntu)